cs394-s23/SlimPossible/README.md

 Please ensure you follow the steps in the section titled *“Setting Up Firebase”* to set up Firebase Cloud Firestore for this app.
 After you have set up firebase, please copy the corresponding app credentials into the file *“firebase.js”*.
 Fill in the variable **firebaseConfig** with the credentials from your Firebase project to ensure your client is able to connect to the Firebase database.

 5. **Setting up the API** <br>
-Please ensure to insert your USDA API into Form.jsx for the state variable **apiKey** to ensure the ingredient search function works.
+Please ensure to insert your USDA Search API into Form.jsx for the state variable **apiKey** to ensure the ingredient search function works.

 5. **Start the development server:**  <br>
 Once the dependencies are installed, you can start the development server by running the following command: